About Gasbusters

 He has held various positions on the board of the Deer Park Residents Group.
 He was Chair of the Noise and Pollution Action Committee, and the Heritage Committee.

-In 2019 he heard Monty McDonald speak on CBC’s Sunday Edition about the dangers of gas-powered leaf blowers and immediately wanted to become involved in banning them.
+In 2019 he heard Monty McDonald speak on CBC’s Sunday Edition about the dangers of gas-powered leaf blowers and immediately wanted to become involved.
 He brought together Monty McDonald, Harold Smith with Gasbusters John Watt and Dundee Staunton.

 -